abiwot/abiwot-kubeadm/NOTES.md

 #### Impact Radius for Worker Nodes

 Consider the resource size (cpu & memory) of your K8s worker nodes.
-You might be tempted to build very large nodes to hold 200+ pods each.
-Keep in mind when you have to drain that node for maintenance or the node fails; the impact to the applications running on those 200+ pods might be detrimental to the availability.
+You might be tempted to build very large nodes to hold 100+ pods each.
+Keep in mind when you have to drain that node for maintenance or when nodes fail; the impact might be detrimental to the application's availability running on those 100+ pods.
 Better to keep the impact of a node loss to minimal impact.
 The sizes will depend on your application fault tolerance, infrastructure, K8s recovery (replicasets, statefulsets), K8s admins, etc...
 As of K8s v1.32, the [recommendations](https://kubernetes.io/docs/setup/best-practices/cluster-large/) are:

-- No more than 110 pods per node
+- <= 110 pods per node
-- No more than 5K nodes per cluster
+- <= 5K nodes per cluster
-- No more than 150K total pods
+- < 150K total pods